elastinenkissa/rate-repositories/README.md

-# Repository Rating
+# Rate Repositories
-Repository Rating is a small mobile app created using React Native for the frontend and GraphQL and SQLite for the backend.
+Rate Repositories is a small mobile app created using React Native for the frontend and GraphQL and SQLite for the backend.

 The frontend was made from scratch, utilizing Apollo-Client for communicating with the server.
 It features a few premade components from UI libraries such as React Native Paper, while the rest are handmade custom components.